 In so doing, we aim at actively contributing to research on current issues and discussions in the field of Japanese Studies and beyond and to offer a platform for exchange and discussion that combines research on/in Japan with research from other regional studies and/or the disciplines.
 In order to further institutionalize this exchange, the DIJ offers various event formats such as lecture series on various up-to-date topics, study groups and DIJ forums.
 A collection of relevant literature in the library is currently under construction.

-A collection on 'Methods in Times of the Covid-19 Pandemic' (literature, videos, links etc.), which is updated on a regular basis, can be found here.
+A collection of links to articles and videos related to 'Methods in Times of the Covid-19 Pandemic', which is updated on a regular basis, can be found here. (last update March 26)